thu-wangz17/Tricks-for-paper/README.md

-# Plot-with-Matplotlib-for-paper
-Several python code for plotting pictures in paper
+Some tricks for writing paper,including several python code for plotting pictures and common sentences.